theanine3D/hdr_to_png_encoder/README.md

 and Restore HDR** when you want to preview or re-bake the true HDR values in Blender.
 Alpha is never scaled — only RGB.

+### Transparency

+Baking light onto a mesh with a transparent texture (foliage, leaves, fences, etc.) is a problem: the transparent parts of the surface have no light, so they bake to black, and that black then bleeds across the mesh through vertex-color interpolation — often turning whole meshes dark.
+The **Transparency** section automates the usual workaround of making the material temporarily opaque for the bake:

+- **Bake Color** — the solid Base Color transparent materials are set to during the bake (default green, which suits plants).
+Set it to whatever best matches the meshes you're baking.
+- **Unplug for Bake** — on every *transparent* material of the selected meshes (Principled BSDF with a linked or below-1.0 Alpha), disconnects the Base Color and Alpha inputs and sets them to the Bake Color and fully opaque.
+Fully opaque materials are left alone.
+Bake your lighting now.
+- **Restore Connections** — reconnects the Base Color and Alpha inputs exactly as they were, restoring the original albedo and transparency.

+The original links and values are stored on the material nodes themselves, so Restore works reliably even after saving and reopening the file.
+Shared materials are handled once.
+Only Principled BSDF Alpha is covered — Mix-Shader / Transparent-BSDF transparency setups aren't touched.

 ### Cleanup

 HDR Encoding Tools also has some cleanup features for light that was baked to